hyperspy/rosettasciio/doc/supported_formats/index.rst

 :external+hyperspy:ref:`lazy loading <big-data-label>` (and thus evaluation) of big datasets is supported.

-We'd also like to thank the :ref:`companies<supporting_your_file_format>` who have contributed to the development and support of their file formats.
+.. note:: We'd also like to thank the :ref:`companies<supporting_your_file_format>` who have contributed to the development and support of
+   RosettaSciIO plugins for the file formats associated with their products.

 .. include:: supported_formats.rst